bkio/unreal-pixelstreaming-google-cloud-deployment-template/README.md

 ## USAGE:

+First of all, fork this repository and set up the Github Action Secrets according to the specification written below.

 When you commit on master branch; terraform will set up the environment.
 When it is complete, check your orchestrator vm's (gateway) public IP address.
 Then set A records with your domain name in your domain provider system; when you are sure that the records are acknowledged; run github workflow dispatch called "Enable HTTPS on the Orchestrator VM".
 Then it is all done.
 If you want to destroy your environment, simply call workflow dispatch "Terraform Destroy".
 ___